schneikai/devise_easy_omniauthable/README.md

 If you like to test in local development mode just add `http://localhost:3000` to `Authorized JavaScript origins` and `http://localhost:3000/account/auth/google_oauth2/callback` to `Authorized redirect URI`.

+You also need to enable the Google+ API from under "APIs & Auth > APIs" if it isn't already enabled.

 The default permissions (aka scope) are to allow access on the users email address and profile info.
 This is just fine for "Sign in with Google".